spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/gce-source-to-prod/index.md

 title: "GCE Source To Prod"
 linkTitle: "GCE Source To Prod"
 description: >
-  Create a cohesive workflow which takes source code and builds, tests, and promotes it to production.
+  Create a cohesive workflow that takes source code and builds, tests, and promotes it to production.
 ---